 Understanding Tooth Extractions

+There are several reasons for a tooth extraction.
 Sometimes a tooth can be so damaged that it cannot be repaired with either a filling or a dental crown.
 Another reason a tooth extraction may be necessary is when a patient has too many teeth and they have caused overcrowding.
 Finally, if the tooth is severely infected, it may be necessary to have the tooth pulled.
-If you need an extraction done, look no further than Dr. Phillip Greer of Sweet Water Dentistry, your Fairhope, AL dentist.
-Dr. Greer can help you determine if a tooth extraction is right for you.
+Dr. Phillip Greer at Sweet Water Dentistry, our Fairhope, AL dentist, can help you determine if a tooth extraction is right for you.

 Types of Tooth Extractions

 Most surgical extractions are done using general anesthesia.
 During a surgical extraction, the dentist makes a small incision in the gum.
 Then the tooth is cut and removed in pieces.
-No matter the method of extraction, you should feel no pain; however, you will feel slight pressure during the extraction.
-It is important to distinguish the difference between the two in order for us to make sure that your procedure is as painless as possible.
+No matter the method of extraction, you should feel no pain; however, you may feel slight pressure during the extraction.

 Once your tooth is removed, you will be given instructions to help care for your gums, mouth and other teeth.
-You must follow the instructions given to you after an extraction to avoid dry socket.
-Approximately 3 to 4 percent of extractions cause a dry socket, so it is not very common.
+Approximately 3 to 4 percent of extractions cause a dry socket.
 A dry socket occurs when the blood does not clot properly or it breaks down too quickly.
 This allows food and air to reach the jawbone, which causes severe oral pain.